-Allied Health Technology Vicky M. Brautigan, Ph.D., Chairperson
+Allied Health Technology

-Andrea C. Skelly, BS, RDMS, Director, Diagnostic Ultrasound Program
+Vicky M. Brautigan, Ph.D., Chairperson Andrea C. Skelly, BS, RDMS, Director, Diagnostic Ultrasound Program

-The Allied Health Technology program is designed to prepare students for professional careers as technologists in several medical laboratory disciplines or as laboratory assistants in biological research laboratories.
-Founded on a concentration in basic sciences, the program affords simultaneous opportunities for receiving a liberal arts education and a practical exposure to the medical laboratory environment.
+The Allied Health Technology programs are designed to prepare students for professional careers as technologists in several medical laboratory disciplines or as laboratory assistants in biological research laboratories.
+Founded on a concentration in basic sciences, the programs afford simultaneous opportunities for receiving a liberal arts education and practical exposure to the medical laboratory environment.

-Bachelor of Science in Cytotechnology Bachelor of Science in Diagnostic Ultrasound Bachelor of Science in Medical Technology Bachelor of Science in Nuclear Medicine Technology
+Bachelor of Science in Cytotechnology Bachelor of Science in Diagnostic Ultrasound Bachelor of Science in Medical Technology

+Bachelor of Science in Nuclear Medicine Technology